 In response to lobbying by the insurance and medical industries, many states have adopted laws that make it more difficult to find expert witnesses who are permitted to testify in medical malpractice cases.
-Doctors who clearly have the expertise required to offer an informed opinion are precluded from testifying based on arbitrary criteria imposed by legislators who want to protect negligent doctors from the consequences of malpractice.
+Doctors who clearly have the expertise required to offer an informed opinion are precluded from testifying based on arbitrary criteria imposed by legislators who want to protect negligent doctors and their insurers from the consequences of malpractice.

 Tennessee is one such state.
 Among other restrictions, Tennessee requires a liability expert in a medical malpractice case to have been licensed to practice and to have actually practiced medicine in Tennessee or a contiguous state during the year prior to the act that caused the patient’s injury.